 Stervis, myself and a local couple stayed the night with Des and Mercia and their four dogs, the most notable one being a pekingese / sausage dog cross.
 Pitch black and chubby, about ankle-high, with that Pekingese-style smashed flat beak.
 Name: RAMBO.
 If you weren’t careful it would lick you.
 I got the comfy couch in the lounge.

 The next day I was off-peak and had a snooze back at the hotel and booked another night.
 In the afternoon I drove out to Normandien and Mullers passes and then visited Des.
 For tea this time.
-Then back to the hotel where Rudi cooked me a huge T-bone and I had an early night, dank die hemel, Memel.
+Then back to the hotel where Rudi cooked me a huge T-bone and I had one glass of red and an early night, dank die hemel, Memel.

 I saw stonechats, mountain wheatears and amur falcons; and the beautiful Klipspruit valley.